Lat33fah/Snake-game/README.md

  body follows.

-This is also one of the projects made in Angela Yu's course(100 days of code: The complete python 2022)
+This is also one of the projects I made in Angela Yu's course(100 days of code: The complete python 2022)